Grow Lights for Orchids: A Complete Guide to Artificial Light

 • Light Spectrum:

-• Natural Sunlight: Covers a wide spectrum of wavelengths from ultraviolet to infrared.
+• Natural Sunlight: Covers a wide range of wavelengths from ultraviolet to infrared.

-• Full spectrum LED light: Designed to mimic the spectrum of sunlight, covering wavelengths from about 400 nm (nanometers) to 700 nm.
+• Full spectrum LED light: Designed to mimic the spectrum of sunlight, covering wavelengths from around 400 nm (nanometres) to 700 nm.

 • Energy Efficiency: